OscarOscarFoxtrot/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] Proper use of Markdown
+- [x] Proper use of Markdown by adding new images with alternate text.
-- [x] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch that expresses the excitement of this new product.
-- [x] Description of key features
+- [x] Description of key features.
+TL;DR it behaves mostly like Reddit.
+I have other ideas in mind, but I don't want to commit to anything else yet.
-- [x] Description of how you will use each technology
+- [x] Description of how you will use each technology- Use each of them for their intended purpose.
+No fluff.
 - [x] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch